9ao9ai9ar/stack-exchange-backup/README.md

 * `OUT_DIR`: the folder to download your files to.

-* `REQUEST_KEY`: a token that grants an increased download quota.
+* `API_KEY`: a token that grants an increased download quota.
-  A default request key is included and used automatically in the script.
+  A default API key is included and used automatically in the script.
   To access the API without using a key, assign an empty string as the value to this option.

-* `RPS`: requests per second, a soft limit imposed on the running program.
+* `LIMIT_RATE`: a soft limit imposed on the running program.
   It is stated [in no uncertain terms](https://api.stackexchange.com/docs/throttle) that the Stack Exchange API considers 30+ requests per second per IP to be very abusive, and will thus ban any rogue IP from making further requests to it for a period of time, typically within a few minutes.